ridzuan5757/k8s/docs/1_concepts/4_workload/3_6_jobs.md

 - The Job controller may throttle new Pod creation due to excessive previous pod failures in the same Job.
 - When a Pod is gracefully shut down, it takes time to stop.

+### Completion Mode

+Jobs with fixed completion count - that is, jobs that have non-null `.spec.compltions` can have a completion mode that is specifed in `.spec.completionMode`:
+- `NonIndexed` (default) : The Job is considered complete when there have been `.spec.completions` successfully completed Pods.
+In other words, each Pod completion is homologous to each other.
+Note that Jobs that have null `.spec.completions` are implicitly `NonIndexed`.
+- `Indexed` : The Pods of a Job get an associated completion index from 0 to `.spec.completions-1`.
+The index is available through four mechanism:
+    - The Pod annotation `batch.kubernetes.io/job-completion-index`.
+    - The Pod label `batch.kubernetes.io/job-completion-index`.
+Note that the feature gate `PodIndexLabel` must be enabled to use this label, and it is enabled by default.
+    - As part of the Pod hostname, following the pattern `$(job-name)-$(index)`.
+      When we use an Indexed Job in combination with a Service, Pods within the Job can use the deterministic hostnames to address each other via DNS.
+    - From the containerized task, in the environment variable `JOB_COMPLETION_INDEX`.

+The Job is considered complete when there is one successfully completed Pod for each index.

+> [!NOTE]
+> Although rare, more than one Pod could be started for the same index due to
+> various reasons such as node failures, kubelet restarts or Pod evictions.
+In
+> this case, only the first Pod that compltes successfully will count towards
+> the completion count and update status of the Job.
+The other Pods that are
+> running or completed for the same index will be deleted by the Job controller
+> once they are detected.